Porsche 928

 The Porsche 928 is a grand touring car which was manufactured and marketed by Porsche AG of Germany from 1977 to 1995 across a single generation with an intermediate facelift.
 It is a 2+2 coupé with a rear hatchback.
 The 928 has a water-cooled engine which is mounted in the front and drives the rear wheels.
 It was Porsche's first production car with a V8 engine.

 Initially conceived to address changes in the automotive market, it represented Porsche's first fully in-house design for a production vehicle and was intended to potentially replace the Porsche 911 as the company's flagship model.
 The 928 aimed to blend the performance and handling characteristics of a sports car with the comfort, spaciousness, and ride quality of a luxury car.
 Porsche executives believed that the 928 would have broader appeal compared to the compact, somewhat outdated, and slow-selling air-cooled 911.

-It achieved high top speeds, and earned recognition upon its 1978 release by winning the European Car of the Year award.
+The 928 earned recognition upon its 1978 release by winning the European Car of the Year award, one of the few occasions that the prize did not go to a mass-produced family car.